 Unlike other androgen dependent organs in the body, the prostate converts testosterone to dihydrotestosterone (DHT) using the enzyme 5α-reductase.
 DHT is more potent and accounts for 90% of androgen in the tissue.
 Also, unlike other tissues, the prostate retains the ability to respond to testosterone and thus levels of DHT also remain high though life.

 Age is the primary risk factor for developing BPH.
-Other risk factors include family history (first degree relatives), Afro Caribbean ethnicity, and obesity
+Other risk factors include family history (first degree relatives), black African or Caribbean ethnicity, and obesity

-Patients with benign prostatic hyperplasia will generally present to primary care with lower urinary tract symptoms (LUTS), either voiding symptoms (hesitancy, weak stream, terminal dribbling, or incomplete empyting) or storage symptoms (urinary frequency, nocturia, nocturnal enuresis, or urge incontinence).
+Patients with benign prostatic hyperplasia will generally present to primary care with lower urinary tract symptoms (LUTS), often predominantly voiding symptoms (hesitancy, weak stream, terminal dribbling, or incomplete emptying), accompanied by storage symptoms (urinary frequency, nocturia, nocturnal enuresis, or urge incontinence).
 Other less common symptoms can include haematuria and haematospermia.

 A Digital Rectal Examination (DRE) is essential in order to help distinguish BPH from prostate cancer.
-A firm, smooth, symmetrical prostate is a reassuring sign (a more rounded prostate of greater than two finger widths may indicate enlargement)
+A firm, smooth, symmetrical prostate is a reassuring sign (a more rounded prostate of greater than two finger widths may indicate enlargement).
+As part of the initial assessment, every patient should also complete an International Prostate Symptom Score (IPSS) questionnaire.

 The IPSS is a validated screening tool used in the evaluation and quantification of LUTS.